 August 10, 2019 | 7:30 - 11:30 am

-Troop 401 is hosting a fishing derby for Cub Scouts in 1st - 5th grades.
-The event is free.
+The fishing derby is for Cub Scouts in kindergarten through 5th grade.
 Cub Scouts will compete to catch the biggest bass, biggest bluegill, biggest catfish, longest fish, most fish caught and most species of fish caught.
 Forest Oaks Park is adjacent to Lemm Elementary.

 There is no charge for the event; however, participants are encouraged to bring a fishing related door prize (~$5 value).
 Parents can pool resources with other parents for bigger prizes (e.g., three parents get one $15 prize).
 The more prizes, the more can be given to Scouts.

 |7:30 – 8:00

 What to Bring

 - Rod and reel (a fishing license is not required for Scouts)